canvas-gamification/canvas-gamification-junit-tests/src/oop/object_independence/medium/q2/QuestionText.md

 - Attributes:
     - An `int` called **numAhead**
-    - This attribute should be visible from another class
+    - This attribute should not be visible from another class

 - Constructors:
     - A single constructor with a parameter `int` that initalzies the **numAhead** attribute